BenVN123/BenVN123/README.md

 # Hello World
 My name is Ben Nguyen, a 10th grader who is interested in the field of computer science.
-I am interested in many languages, such as Python, Java, and C++.
+I am experienced in Python and Java, as well as many frameworks, libraries, and softwares.

 ## About Me
 - 👋 I am [@BenVN123](https://github.com/BenVN123)